 In the case of Lamborghini’s latest hypercar, that hybridization means one thing: power.
 This is a 6.5-litre V12-powered mid-engine road racer that even without its three electric motors, is good for over 810 horsepower.
 Add that EV boost and you’re over the 1,000 hp mark – and yes, you can plug it in and drive on EV power – for about 10 km.

-While it may not be about full EV motoring, it’s definitely about making one’s hairs stand on-end with little more than a tickle of the throttle; accelerating to 100 km/h from stop is done in a scant 2.5-seconds and if you have the runway – literally, you’ll probably need a runway – you’re good for a top speed of 350 km/h.
+While with a 10 KM range, the Revuelto may not be about full EV motoring, it’s definitely about making one’s hairs stand on-end with little more than a tickle of the throttle; accelerating to 100 km/h from stop is done in a scant 2.5-seconds and if you have the runway – literally, you’ll probably need a runway – you’re good for a top speed of 350 km/h.
 That’s 217 mph, if you’re asking, but that doesn’t really matter because no numbers on paper can prepare you for the sheer magnitude of the Revuelto’s acceleration.
 The V12 revs quickly – as V12s do – but it’s almost the eight-speed dual clutch gearbox’s ferocity of response that is the biggest thrill.

 That’s especially the case when in the more aggressive drive modes such as sport and corsa, as these tweak a number of parameters including shift times, steering response, which wheels get the most power and so on.
 You’ll want to hone your reflexes in order to flip the massive column-mounted shift paddles in time because you wouldn’t want driver laziness getting in the way of all that acceleration, would you?